 Some eCommerce systems also allow export to one or more of the various proprietary formats, such as those used by Microsoft Excel or Intuit QuickBooks.

 However, the real secret behind the success of our clients is the ability of a Rapid Web Services system to grow with them.
 And our sales reporting feature is no exception.

 Our modular system design means that from the outset you only pay for the tools you’re actually likely to need.

 But this also means that you have the flexibility to add any custom sales reporting feature, as and when you need it, without the need to start all over again with a new eCommerce system.

-Some eCommerce providers also offer composite sales reporting features, such as Rapid Web’s own SourceTracker, that aggregate, analyze and present your sales and visitor tracking data as one.
+Some eCommerce providers also offer composite sales reporting features, such as Rapid Web Services’s own SourceTracker, that aggregate, analyze and present your sales and visitor tracking data as one.

 These tools give you a better insight into the success of your online marketing campaigns as they allow you to directly monitor conversion rates and also give you a much clearer picture of shopper behaviour.